AntoineRR/nesmulator-core/TESTS.md

 ## Test ROMS

 I used several test ROMs for testing my emulator.
 Those can be found [here](https://github.com/christopherpow/nes-test-roms), and the test ROMS for the mappers are [here](https://pineight.com/nes/holydiverbatman-bin-0.01.7z).
-Some nes_instr_test ROMs fail because some undocumented opcodes are not implemented correctly for now.

 Here are some of the results :